confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ## Context

-You have external data stores that you want to read from and write to with ksqlDB, but you don’t want to write custom glue code to do it. ksqlDB is capable of using the vast ecosystem of Kafka Connect connectors and interacting with it through SQL syntax.
+You have external data stores that you want to read from and write to with ksqlDB, but you don’t want to write custom glue code to do it. ksqlDB is capable of using the vast ecosystem of Kafka Connect connectors through its SQL syntax.
 This functionality is called "connector management".

 ## In action